rheschwietert/wall_visualizer/README.md

 ---

 ## Features
-- **Brick & Wall Models** – Define brick dimensions and wall size.
+- **Brick, Wall & Robot Models** – Define brick dimensions, wall size and robot reach dimensions.
 - **Bond System** – Choose at runtime between **Stretcher** and **Wild (Wildverband)**; easy to extend with more.
-- **Horizontal Build** – Build brick by brick by pressing `ENTER`.
+- **Horizontal Build** – Builds row by row.
 - **Smart Build** – Simulates how a robot would build in minimizing platform drives and lifts.
-Build brick by brick by pressing `ENTER`.
 - **Visualization** – ASCII drawing of the wall updates as you build.

 ---